User Concern“I can't create a new Apple ID on my iPhone and it says 'Your account cannot be created at this time'. Please help!”

 If you are locked out of your Apple ID and don't remember the password, Apple's built-in options won't help unless you can reset the password.
 However, a third-party tool like FoneGeek iPhone Passcode Unlocker allows you to remove an Apple ID from your iPhone or iPad without password.
 This is especially useful if you bought a second-hand device that is still linked to the previous owner's Apple ID.

-You can only create three Apple IDs per device.
-If you've reached this limit, you must use a different device or web browser to create a new Apple ID.
+You can create up to three Apple IDs on a single device.
+If you’ve reached this limit, you’ll need to use another device or a web browser to set up a new Apple ID.

 No, each Apple ID must have a unique email address.
 If you want to use the same email, you must delete the old Apple ID first.